 Canvassing

-Sale of financial services: new rules to protect consumers
+Sale of financial services: new rules to protect consumers from 19 June

 The order of 5 January 2025 transposes a European directive of November 2023 intended to better protect consumers subscribing to financial services online or by telephone.
 The traders concerned will be bound by new rules on the right of withdrawal and consumer information.